juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 A neural model is capable of predicting the next word given a set of previous words, the predicted word has to relate to the previous context.

 A neural network is composed of hidden layers, they are a representation of our data in different dimensions, they are helpful because we can convert our data to other data representations.
-By working with different representations is possible to extract extra information about our data, for example we can learn to classify images with a neural net because we can represent our images with different feature representations stored on the hidden layers, in those high dimensions a picture can be represented as a single point in the high dimensional space and you can calculate distances between points to get a sense of similarity between pictures.
+By working with different representations is possible to extract extra information about our data, for example we can learn to classify images with a neural net because we can represent our images with different feature representations stored in the hidden layers, in those high dimensions a picture can be represented as a single point in the high dimensional space and you can calculate distances between points to get a sense of similarity between pictures.

 ## Word Embeddings
 A high dimensional representation of a word is called a word embed, by having a different feature representation of the words we can group words by meaning similarity.
-That means that we can group words by their concepts, for example fruits (apple,orange,strawberry) they all are fruits and should have a certain degree of similarity even if they written very different)
+That means that we can group words by their concepts, for example, fruits (apple, orange, strawberry) they all are fruits and should have a certain degree of similarity even if they are written differently)

 Bengio proposed the following architecture for the word-embeddings problem: